 - If chicken pox occurs within 6-12 days before delivery, there is a chance that the baby can still get chicken pox.
 In this case, your baby may receive some of your newly made chicken pox antibodies, which will cause congenital varicella to be mild.

 Possible birth defects may include scars, eye problems, poor growth, small head size, delayed development, and/or mental retardation.

-What can I do to protect my baby from chickenpox?
+What can I do to protect my baby?